kcmv/colabo/development/colabo/puzzles/frontend_angular_puzzle.md

 ## 7. Add index.ts

-In `colabo/src/frontend/dev_puzzles/flow/audit/index.ts` we add all the component, services and other elements that should be visible (to be used/imported) from outside the puzzle.
+In `colabo/src/frontend/dev_puzzles/flow/audit/index.ts` we add all the **components**, **constants**, and other elements that should be visible (to be used/imported) from outside the puzzle.
 Services don't have to be exported because they are provided/instantiated by including them in the puzzle's `module.ts::providers` and their usage is mostly

 ```ts
 export { MODULE_NAME } from './lib/params';